frenchja/jaf502/source/_posts/2012-03-27-integrating-r-and-qualtrics.markdown

 ---
 layout: post
-title: "Integrating R and Qualtrics using Github Packages"
+title: "Analyzing Qualtrics Data in R using Github Packages"
 date: 2012-03-27 14:23
 comments: true
 author: Jason A. French
 categories: [R, Github, Development, Qualtrics]
 ---

-## Overview
 [Qualtrics](http://www.qualtrics.com/) is an online survey platform similar to SurveyMonkey that is used by researchers to collect data.
-Until recently, one had to manually download the data in either SPSS or .csv format, making on-line data analysis difficult to check whether the trend of the incoming data supports the hypothesis.
+Until recently, one had to manually download the data in either SPSS or .csv format, making ongoing data analysis difficult to check whether the trend of the incoming data supports the hypothesis.

 [Jason Bryer](http://bryer.org/) has recently